qmk/qmk_firmware/docs/hand_wire.md

 Simple firmware can be created easily using the [Keyboard Firmware Builder](https://kbfirmware.com/) website.
 Recreate your layout using [Keyboard Layout Editor](http://www.keyboard-layout-editor.com), import it and recreate the matrix (if not already done as part of [planning the matrix](#planning-the-matrix).

 Go through the rest of the tabs, assigning keys until you get to the last one where you can compile and download your firmware.
-The .hex file can be flashed straight onto your keyboard, and the .zip of source files can be modified for advanced functionality and compiled locally using the method described in the collapsable section below.
+The .hex file can be flashed straight onto your keyboard, and the .zip of source files can be modified for advanced functionality and compiled locally using the method described in the collapsable section below, or using the more comprehensive [getting started guide.](/docs/newbs_getting_started)

 <details>

-<summary>Creating and compiling your firmware locally (old method)</summary>
+<summary>Creating and compiling your firmware locally (command line method)</summary>

 To start out, download [the firmware](https://github.com/qmk/qmk_firmware/) - We'll be doing a lot from the Terminal/command prompt, so get that open, along with a decent text editor like [Sublime Text](http://www.sublimetext.com/) (paid) or [Visual Studio Code](https://code.visualstudio.com) (free).